giulino/Computational-Investing/README.md

 ## Computational Investing with Python

 This repositary contains a comprehensive overview of essential concepts in modern investment strategies and portfolio management, all through the lens of Python programming.
-The course begins by introducing foundational topics such as arithmetic and logarithmic return measurements, alongside various risk and reward measures including annualized returns, volatility, and ratios like Sharpe and Sortino.
+It begins by introducing foundational topics such as arithmetic and logarithmic return measurements, alongside various risk and reward measures including annualized returns, volatility, and ratios like Sharpe and Sortino.
 It delves into the Capital Asset Pricing Model (CAPM) to lay the groundwork for understanding asset pricing and risk management.

 Building upon these basics, the series progresses into Modern Portfolio Theory (MPT), exploring diverse portfolio construction techniques.